Exxon to begin certifying some shale gas emissions amid investor pressure - NewsBreak

 Exxon said it had signed an agreement with independent measuring firm MiQ to certify 200 million cubic feet of natural gas per day produced at its Poker Lake facilities in New Mexico.

-Poker Lake was chosen in part for having already in place technology solutions to detect leaks and reduce methane emissions.
-Exxon said it is evaluating additional next-generation applications in the region to mitigate emissions, including satellites and artificial intelligence.

-The assessment by MiQ - a partnership between RMI, formerly the Rocky Mountain Institute, and sustainable development consultancy firm Systemiq - will be available to clients in the fourth quarter, Exxon said.
+The assessment by MiQ - a partnership between RMI, formerly the Rocky Mountain Institute, and London-based consultancy Systemiq - will be available to clients in the fourth quarter, Exxon said.

 The initiative could be extended later to other shale production areas including Appalachia and Haynesville, it said.

-Liquefied natural gas (LNG) companies including NextDecade Corp (NEXT.O) and Cheniere Energy Inc also said they plan to offer greenhouse gas emissions data to clients.
+Liquefied natural gas (LNG) companies including NextDecade here Corp and Cheniere here Energy Inc also said they plan to offer greenhouse gas emissions data to clients.

 Earlier this year a tiny activist hedge fund took three seats on Exxon’s board.
 Its climate strategy was central to the campaign.